UNISvalbard/AG222/_sources/content/lessons/data_mining/data_mining.md

 Global resource for geosciences works on the web, desktop, and mobile, but unfortunately poor base maps from Svalbard.
 But can include layers streamed from Geodata.npolar.no directly in GE. [https://www.google.com/earth/versions/](https://www.google.com/earth/versions/)

+#### FATMAP

+FATMAP is an Outdoor Adventure platform with high-resolution 3D map for both web and mobile. [https://fatmap.com/](https://fatmap.com/)